Configure Site Mesh Group

 -

-Path MTU (PMTU) discovery is not supported over the site mesh group.
+Path maximum transmission unit (PMTU) discovery is not supported over the site mesh group.

 Configure Hub-Spoke Site Mesh Group